PietPtr/Ex-PART/docs/programming.md

 - `json-builder/JSONBuilder.hs:21:` Top-level coordinates must be constants.
   - As defined in [System Definitions](#system-definitions), the top-level system must have constant coordinates.
 Ex-PART found a non-constant coordinate.
 - `json-builder/JSONBuilder.hs:32:` expi file contains a cyclic coordinate definition, cannot generate location JSON.
-  - Ex-PART found a cyclic dependency for coordinates or sizes, see issue [#13](https://github.com/PietPtr/Ex-PART/issues/13)
+  - Ex-PART found a cyclic dependency for coordinates or sizes, see issue [#13](https://github.com/PietPtr/Ex-PART/issues/13) for more information on seemingly resolvable dependencies.
 - `nextpnr/Nextpnr.hs:28:` nextpnr terminated with code $code
   - Somewhere in nextpnr an error occured, usually this is a failed assertion, a segfault, or some error in the python script (`nextpnr/constrainer.py`).
 In any case, take a look at `nextpnr.err` for more information.
 - `parser/Types.hs:149:` Cannot find bitwidth of type $type